abhinay-kumar-tippani/JARVIS/README.md

 **🧠 Sample Commands**

-"Jarvis, what’s the time?"
+-"Jarvis, what’s the time?"
-"Jarvis, what is the capital of France?"
+-"Jarvis, what is the capital of France?"
-"Jarvis, tell me a joke"
+-"Jarvis, tell me a joke"
-"Jarvis, what is AI?"
+-"Jarvis, what is AI?"

 ---